wYaobiz/starter-academic/content/project/effectOfCovidNYEstate/index.md

 ---
-title: The Effects of COVID-19 on the New York City Real Estate Markets
+title: Effects of COVID-19 on NYC Real Estate Markets
-summary: With the use of regression techniques, this project will predict the sales price of buildings in New York City.
-It will look at a number of different factors, including the effects of COVID-19 on the market, and how the building&#39;s dimensions and location influence the sales price.
-By doing so, we will gain a greater understanding of what areas of the New York City real estate market will be most impacted in the event of a pandemic.
+summary: The Effects of COVID-19 on the New York City Real Estate Markets
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"